A personal pension is a long-term investment that aims to help you build up a pot of money that you can use to produce an income when you retire.

-If you are a higher rate tax payer you will be eligible for additional tax relief via your tax code.
+If you are a higher or additional rate tax payer you will be eligible for additional tax relief.

 As well as making your own contributions other people, such as your Employer a family member can pay into a personal pension on your behalf.

 Most people choose to wait until they are 60 or 65, but you do not have to retire from work to get your pension benefits.
-You can also now put off taking your pension beyond the age 75 (The previous maximum age).
+You can also now put off taking your pension beyond the age 75.

 Remember that choosing a personal pension scheme is an important financial decision and there are many things to consider: